prestontw/bazel-rust-guided-experiment/src/stage-3.md

 something that is pretty important in a realistic Rust project.
 And that's local dependencies.

-> :eyes: There's also some small things that we can do,
+> 👀 There's also some small things that we can do,
 > like using a more recent version of `rules_rust`.

 ## How did we get here?